Instance-JS/Instance/docs/proofs/Spacetime.md

 $$V(\phi) = -\frac{1}{2}\tau \phi^2$$

+where $\tau$ is dimensionless.

 **Justification:**
 - Negative potential encourages actualization (lower energy for higher $\phi$)
 - Quadratic form is simplest non-trivial potential
-- Coefficient $\tau$ links to topological bias
+- Dimensionless coefficient $\tau$ links to topological bias

 **Note:** While this potential is formally tachyonic (unstable for isolated field), in the cosmological context it is stabilized by:
-1. The expansion of spacetime (dynamic friction)
+1. The expansion of spacetime (dynamic friction from Hubble damping: $3H\dot{\phi}$)
-2. The normalization constraint from 5D
+2. The normalization constraint from 5D (prevents unbounded growth)
-3. The finite volume of closed topology
+3. The finite volume of closed topology (provides geometric cutoff)

+A complete phase-space analysis of the attractor dynamics is deferred to future work, though preliminary numerical studies suggest stable fixed points exist for $\tau \sim 0.1-0.2$ in the presence of matter and dark energy.

 ### 5.4.4 Einstein Field Equations in 5D Framework